How Hard Is the CFA® Exam?

 – Rob Martin, CFA

 Despite all the warnings that it’s impossible to cram for the CFA exams, there are always people who think they are exceptions to the rule.
 These are not your typical theoretical exams.
-Not only are you being tested on your ability to recall information, but also being able to apply it to situations.
+Not only are you being tested on your ability to recall information but also your ability to apply it to situations.
 You simply cannot get through it all and have it mastered without dedicating at least 300 hours per exam to prepare.
 As one of our students pointed out below, there is a certain instinct you will develop only after hours and hours of preparation.

-“It demands sufficient effort to prepare, especially for Level 2 and Level 3.
+“It demands sufficient effort to prepare, especially for Level II and Level III.
 The key to the ethics section is a kind of intuition developed only by practice.” – Sergey Trofimov, CFA

 “It’s a lot harder to balance family, friends, and work commitments than it appears on the surface.
 It’s one of those things you don’t know until you are in it.” – Nick Caldwell, CFA